fortitudo-tech/fortitudo.tech/docs/source/index.rst

 and at what speed, see the `cvar-optimization-benchmarks repository <https://github.com/fortitudo-tech/cvar-optimization-benchmarks>`_.

-If you are an institutional investor and want to experience how these methods can be used for sophisticated analysis in practice, please request a demo by sending an email to demo@fortitudo.tech.
+If you are a professional investor and want to experience how these methods can be used for sophisticated analysis in practice, please request a demo by sending an email to demo@fortitudo.tech.